gx9702/UA-TypeRepository/Core/Part14/DataTypes/PublishedEventsDataType/readme.md

 <!-- datatype -->
 ## PublishedEventsDataType
+This Structure DataType is used to represent PublishedEvents specific parameters.
+It is a subtype of the PublishedDataSetSourceDataType defined in 6.2.2.5.

+The PublishedEventsDataType is formally defined in Table 13.
 <!-- end of description -->
 The fields of the PublishedEventsDataType DataType are defined in the following table: